fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-api.md

 MsSqlClass msSql = new MsSqlClass("username", "password", "servername", "databasename", sourcetype, "sourcename")
 ```

-In the above command:

-* `username` is the username for the MSSQL server
-* `password` is the password for the MSSQL server
-* `servername` is the name of the MSSQL server
-* `databasename` is the name of the database you want DataEngine to connect to
-* `sourcetype` is the type of data source you want DataEngine to fetch the data from.
-It is an enum of type DataBaseClass.SourceType.
-It can take the values of `TABLE`, `VIEW`, or `QUERY`.
-* `sourcename` is the name of the data source.
-If you want DataEngine to use a table or a view as the source, provide the name of the respective table/view.
-If you want to use the result of a query as the source, provide the query string.

 **Windows Authentication**

 If the MSSQL server has Windows authentication, refer to the command given below: